Projects Principles Contribute GitHub →

 Code

 Pick an open issue, send a PR.
-All modules have their own test suite — contributions keep them green.
-Java 25+, Maven 3.9. github.com/ml-cab/juno
+All modules have their own test suite. github.com/ml-cab/juno

 Benchmarks

-GPU numbers on real hardware are the most useful thing right now.
-If you have CUDA access, run the integration suite and report results in an issue.
+GPU numbers on real hardware are the most useful contribution right now.
+CUDA 12.x access and the integration suite is all you need.

-Tried Juno on your cluster?
+Tried Juno on your setup?
 Found a rough edge?
-Open an issue or start a discussion.
-Specific reports are more useful than general opinions.
+Open an issue.
+Specific, reproducible reports move things forward fastest.